Abdul Raheem Abdulla

-Abdul Raheem Abdulla (ޢަބްދުއްރަޙީމް ޢަބްދުﷲ; born 19 April 1967) more popularly known as Adhurey is a Maldivian politician currently serving the 21st speaker of the People's Majlis since 28 May 2024 before which he was serving as a Special Advisor to the President of Republic of Maldives Mohamed Muizzu.
-He is the chairman of People's National Congress.
+Abdul Raheem Abdulla (ޢަބްދުއްރަޙީމް ޢަބްދުﷲ; born 19 April 1967) more popularly known as Adhurey is a Maldivian politician who is currently serving the 21st speaker of the People's Majlis since 28 May 2024.
+Previously, he was serving as a Special Advisor to the President of the Maldives Mohamed Muizzu.
+He is the chairman of the People's National Congress.

 Early life

 Abdul Raheem Abdulla was born to Maryam Ahmed on 19 April 1967 in Fonadhoo.

 He was exiled as punishment of a crime during the presidency of Maumoon Abdul Gayoom for stealing corrugated roofing sheets from the State Trading Organisation and became known as "Tinu Adhurey".

 Career

 Abdul Raheem was elected to the 17th People's Majlis in 2009 representing the People's Alliance party (PA), headed by ex-President Abdulla Yameen.
 In 2014, he was reelected representing the Progressive Party of Maldives in Fonadhoo in the 18th People's Majlis, and was nominated as the party's candidate for Deputy Speaker, but lost to Reeko Moosa Manik.

 He was appointed Vice President of PPM after losing an election for the same.
 Abdul Raheem was of the founding members of the People's National Congress (PNC), of which he later became the chairperson.
 On 17 November 2023, he was appointed as the Special Advisor to the President.
 He was elected as the Speaker of the People's Majlis on 28 May 2024.